 Simona: That’s a very difficult question to answer for us, due to work we do.
 We actually love many of them evenly, only for different reasons.
-Our favorites are Green Buddha, Umami restaurants, Hradná Hviezda, Lemontree (editor’s note: Lemontree shut down its operations), Phong Nam, Minerva…and many more we aren’t able to list here.
+Our favorites are Green Buddha, Umami, Hradná Hviezda, Lemontree (editor’s note: Lemontree shut down its operations), Phong Nam, Minerva…and many more we aren’t able to list here.
 You should check out our project, that would help more :D

 WHAT ARE SLOVAKS LIKE?
 DESCRIBE IN ONE WORD

 Peter: Uhhh, maybe not the best question.
 We don’t like Slovak mentality much because we don’t feel like Slovaks are trying to behave nicely to each other.
 If we had to describe Slovaks in one word, it would be “insecure” – and full of problems stemming from this issue.

 Simona: Let’s say we want to say something positive about our fellow Slovaks.
 We think it would be: adaptable.
 We don’t let anything faze us, we go with the flow and get used to it.